alexsle/price_watch/README.md

 # price_watch
+Selenium WebDriver with Python.
-Checks if the price of a product has changed.
+This script checks if the price of the phone has changed and shows a message with details if so.